Australia, New Zealand shares ease on weakness in banks, miners

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-New Zealand's benchmark S&P/NZX 50 index shed 0.24 percent, or 17.01 points, to finish the session at 7022.4 as the market reset after heavy month-end trading on Tuesday.
-(Reporting by Matt Siegel; Editing by Shri Navaratnam)
+New Zealand's benchmark S&P/NZX 50 index was trading down 0.2 percent, or 14 points, at 7,025.14 as the market re-set after heavy month-end trading on Tuesday, said Nigel Scott, a broker for Craigs Investment Partners.

+The biggest gainers included Freightways, up 3.8 percent, while the biggest losers included Heartland Bank , down 2.3 percent.

+Scott said there were few local drivers so investors were largely focused on global events.
+There were some jitters, he said, after two polls showed British voters were leaning in favour of exiting the European Union in a June 23 referendum.
+(Reporting by Sonali Paul and Rebecca Howard; Editing by Jacqueline Wong)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan